The Village of Smilyan

 At the end of August, the village holds another large festival, “Bashtino Ognishte” (“Our Father’s Hearth”).
 Inhabitants from Smilyan and their relatives from all over the world gather at this annual village reunion.

 Today the village of Smilyan is a popular tourist destination.
-There are 16 guest houses in town that offer visitors a peaceful and comfortable vacation in the mountains whose residents are famed for their longevity.
+The guest houses in town offer visitors a peaceful and comfortable vacation in the mountains whose residents are famed for their longevity.

 The region cut by the upper reaches of the Arda is a hiker’s delight, dotted with developed caves.
 In the vicinity are the fortified feudal Turkish castle “Agushevtsi Konatsi,” the Kale Cave, which is open at both mouths, and the ruins of a fortress by the same name.
 There are 23 limestone caves in the area.
 The best known of these caves are Uhlovitsa, Borikovka, Nadarska, Tipitse, and the Golybovi cave system.